refinedev/refine/documentation/docs/tutorial/2-understanding-dataprovider/2-create-dataprovider.md

 ## Introduction

-API usage and standards are very different, so data providers may not be suitable for you.
+The standards and usage of APIs can vary significantly, so it is possible that refine's built-in data providers may not be suitable for your needs.
 In this case, you will need to write your own Data Provider.

 Data providers work with adapter system infrastructure.
 So they can communicate with REST, GraphQL, RPC and SOAP based APIs.
 You can use `fetch`, `axios`, `apollo-client` or any library for this communication.

-Now let's prepare a data provider that communicates with a REST API.
+Let's now create a data provider that communicates with a REST API.
 We preferred `axios` as a client.

-Let's start by creating a file like the one below.
-We will add other methods step by step.
+We will begin by creating a file, as shown below, and we will add additional methods to it as we proceed.

 ```ts title="src/data-provider.ts"
 import { DataProvider } from "@pankod/refine-core";